 Time for some rain photography!
 Street photography, to be exact.
 Most foreigners think it always rains in London, but in reality it’s mostly cloudy or just drizzling (and we do have sunny days, harsh ones too).
 Now, coming from Italy, I don’t really fancy going out when it’s grey, let alone pouring rain.
 But I do appreciate it’s a very good opportunity for photography.
 And so I force myself to do it every now and then.

-So, watch here how I managed to go out and get soaked while shooting street photography under the pouring rain of London.
+So, watch how I managed to go out and get soaked while shooting Street Photography under the pouring rain of London.
 Or is it just rain photography?
 Whatever…

-Quite the torrential rain for a whole day but this has not stopped me from going out with my camera.
-Bad weather can actually be the chance for very interesting photos so it’s always a good idea to make the effort and try to go out in the rain (or snow, fog…).
+Quite the torrential rain for a whole day, but this has not stopped me from going out with my camera.
+Bad weather can actually be the chance for very interesting photos.
+So it’s always a good idea to make an effort and try to go out in the rain (or snow, fog…).

 And here I go around Central London to show you Soho, Chinatown, Piccadilly, Regent Street, Oxford Street and Southbank.